AlloyTools/alloytools.github.io/spec.md

   - If the time horizon takes the form `for 1.. steps` then the time horizon will be unbounded (in that case, the selected solver must support complete model checking).
-Remark that, from the theoretical point of view, the analysis is guaranted to terminate; but in practice, it may be very long or fail due to unavailable memory.
+Remark that, from the theoretical point of view, the analysis is guaranteed to terminate; but in practice, it may be very long or fail due to unavailable memory.
     Such an option should therefore preferably be executed to check assertions on small models and only when checking with a bounded